Wendi Bradshaw

 Why Do You Write?

-To examine/explore the way things are and could otherwise be; and to share new insights with anyone interested.
+To further examine/explore the way things are and could otherwise be.
+To share new insights with anyone interested.

 Have you been published before?